 Judge allows appeal in Detroit bankruptcy case

-But Judge Steven Rhodes said he still needs a day or two to think about whether he’ll recommend that a federal appeals court put the case on a fast track.
+But Judge Steven Rhodes said Monday that he still needs a day or two to decide whether he’ll recommend that the federal appeals court fast track the case.